 10.2 Authorization

-As per section 7.1, MSN-1 interface (as per section 7.1) and MSN-2 Network API (as per section 7.2.2) rely on [OS-Social-API], which is further based on [OS-Core-API].
+MSN-1 interface (as per section 7.1) and MSN-2 Network API (as per section 7.2.2) rely on [OS-Social-API], which is further based on [OS-Core-API].

 As such, MSN Servers and MSN Clients SHALL conform to [OS-Core-API] section 3 except that they MAY NOT support OAuth1.0a as authorization framework.